Lina Nielsen: "I wouldn’t wish it upon my worst enemy, experiencing paralysis" - AW

 Even after her relapse in Oregon, the prospect of making her Commonwealth Games debut, in front of a 30,000 sell-out home crowd in Birmingham, was too much of an opportunity to miss.

-“I would have run anyway, it’s a home crowd.
+“I would have run anyway.
+It’s a home crowd.
 The last time we experienced a crowd like this was London 2012.
-It is not something that come round very often.
+It is not something that comes round very often.
 It was always the goal for this season, to do the Commonwealth Games.
-So the moment I started winters’ training it was the goal and I couldn’t pull out just because I am not 100%.
+So the moment I started winter’s training it was the goal and I couldn’t pull out just because I am not 100%.

 “I am 10% out of shape.
 I am not 100% either.
 I am somewhere in-between.
 The whole point of sport is going out there and giving it your best shot, I did that, and I got what I wanted from my Commonwealth Games.”